check-spelling/check-spelling-docs/Feature:-Summary-Table.md

 # Summary Table

-Include a section in the [[Step Summary|Feature: Step Summary]] with links to individual lines for report items similar to the links that would be available from [[Sarif output|Feature: Sarif output]].
+Include a section in the [[Step Summary|Feature: Step Summary]] with links to individual lines for report items similar to the links that would be available from [[SARIF output|Feature: SARIF output]].

 ## Background

-The [[Sarif output|Feature: Sarif output]] feature generally only works for repository members, so, while it's quite fancy, it's problematic for open source repositories.
+The [[SARIF output|Feature: SARIF output]] feature generally only works for repository members, so, while it's quite fancy, it's problematic for open source repositories.

 ## Implementation